nemonik/hands-on-DevOps/readme.md

 <http://192.168.0.11:8083/dashboard/>

 Traefik is an open-source reverse proxy and load balancer for HTTP and TCP-based applications.
-You'll see one `/helloworld` frontend and one `/helloworld` backend.
+You'll see one `/helloworld` front-end and one `/helloworld` back-end.

-Leave the browser open to the Traefik Dashboard to watch it add backend instances.
+Leave the browser open to the Traefik Dashboard to watch it add back-end instances.

 Let's scale from 1 to 4 replicas, while keeping an eye on the Traefik Dashboard, via